collective/collective-referencecontent/frontend/README.md

 yarn start
 ```

-## Backend installation
+## Test installation

-Add the package to your project and installing it with pip.
+Visit http://localhost:3000/ in a browser, login, and check the awesome new features.

 ## Development